Property Management Tips and Tricks

 #2 Managing Potential Tenant Screening

-A large part of any property owner’s job is meeting with and screening a prospective tenant for residency in the community.
-Although it would make the job significantly easier to just accept an application from anyone who shows up and wants to sign a lease, a property owner’s job is to bring in residents who will pay rent promptly and be good neighbors to existing residents.
+A large part of any property owner or property manager’s job is meeting with and screening a prospective tenant for residency at their rental property.
+Although it would make the job significantly easier to just accept a rental application from anyone who shows up and wants to sign a lease agreement, a property owner or property management company’s job is to bring in the right tenant – one who will pay rent promptly and be good neighbors to existing residents.

 An ideal prospective tenant will meet the following criteria:

 - Have a monthly income that is roughly 3 times higher than the rent

 In fact, according to TransUnion, “84% of landlords say that non-payment is one of their top concerns about new tenants”4.
 But, to ensure the screening is thorough and correct, the process can take a lot of time.
 Here are some tips a property manager can use to streamline potential tenant screening for a rental listing:

 - Create a Pre-Screening Survey – You likely already spend a good amount of time answering phone calls and emails.
 Instead of simply allowing a general rental application (wherein applicants can ignore criteria like monthly income), consider using a survey or Google Form to help separate the qualified applicants from the non-qualified applicants.